abachaa/VQA-Med-2019/VQAMed2019Test/README-VQA-Med-2-TestSet_2019.txt

 -------------------

 If you use the VQA-Med 2019 data, please cite our paper:
 "VQA-Med: Overview of the Medical Visual Question Answering Task at ImageCLEF 2019".
-Asma Ben Abacha, Sadid A. Hasan, Vivek V. Datla, Joey Liu, Dina Demner-Fushman, Henning Müller.
+Asma Ben Abacha, Sadid A. Hasan, Vivek V. Datla, Joey Liu, Dina Demner-Fushman, Henning MÃ¼ller.
 CLEF 2019 Working Notes.

 @Inproceedings{ImageCLEFVQA-Med2019,
         author = {Asma {Ben Abacha} and Sadid A. Hasan and Vivek V. Datla and Joey Liu and Dina Demner-Fushman and Henning M\"uller},